aaron-nielsen/aaron-nielsen.github.io/sports.md

 image: " "
 ---

-I have coordinated the creation of a new undergraduate certificate in Sports Statistics and Analytics that will be available starting in Fall 2023 (see below or <a href="/images/certificate.png">click here</a>).
+I have coordinated the creation of a new undergraduate certificate in Sports Statistics and Analytics that is now available at CSU (see below or <a href="/images/certificate.png">click here</a>).

 I have also developed two new classes in Sports Statistics and Analytics that are now being offered at CSU:<br>
 <ul style="list-style-type:disc">